scale-it/algo-builder/examples/restricted-assets/README.md

-# Multisignature delegated account support
+# Asset Transfer using custom logic

 This example demonstrates authorizing asset transfer transactions based on custom logic by smart contract.